azrdev/maradns-config-writer/README.md

 ### Upon change via incron
 incron uses inotify to get an event everytime a file changes.
 So by writing into incrontab

-    $confdir/$dnsinput  IN_CLOSE_WRITE  /path/to/converter.sh
+    $confdir IN_CLOSE_WRITE /path/to/converter.sh $#

-you only have to start incrond and everything should work
+you only have to start incrond and everything should work.
+You have to watch $confdir instead of $confdir/$dnsinput, because the tar command used in the post-commit hook overrides that file in a way inotify events get only fired on the parent directory